 For example, you might be hit with taxes if your contribution to a traditional IRA generates earnings before you’re able to convert it into a Roth IRA.
 Those earnings are subject to tax.

-So this is a great time to call in an expert financial adviser to help with your situation.
+So this is a great time to call in an expert financial advisor to help with your situation.

 The backdoor Roth IRA can be a great idea for those whose income shuts them out of opening a Roth IRA the regular way.
 But you’ll want to make sure you understand the process fully so that you avoid any nasty tax surprises, and that’s why it could be helpful to hire an expert to help you navigate the process effectively.